 Historical researchers into what they believe were matriarchal cultures during the Paleolithic era, such as Marija Gimbutas and Vicky Noble, see the Double Goddess as representing both halves of the moon ~ the waxing and the waning, the dark and the light, the menstruation and the ovulation.
 I think it’s a not unreasonable theory but I think there’s more to it than that and I will lay out my own stall shortly.

-Here’s Vicky Noble on the subject of her book, The Double Goddess: Women Sharing Power, and I can’t help squirming a little … but maybe that’s just me.
+Here’s Vicky Noble on the subject of her book, The Double Goddess: Women Sharing Power.

 Ancient Goddess religion was informed by the organic cycles of nature-the dual poles of Life and Death.
 The Double Goddess represents phenomena such as the Earth-Moon pair, the Upper-Underworld pair, the Summer and Winter poles of the seasonal year, and the dual poles of the female biological reality of menstruation and ovulation-the dark and the light.
 The Double Goddess in all her varied forms also depicts the vast array of potential relationships women can form with themselves and each other.
 This book is a celebration of an archetype that not only empowers women, but also teaches them how to share that power with each other.